 Mold Testing in Irvine, Orange County, CA

-Guaranteed Property Inspections Certified Mold Testing in Irvine, Orange County, CA
+Certified Mold Testing Services In Orange & Los Angeles County, CA

 GPInspect only retains unbiased 3rd party AIHA Accredited laboratories.
 Of thousands of mold species, just 150 can cause allergies in individuals.
 Fifty or so kinds of mold can grow inside the human body, and another 50 can cause toxic reactions.
 Mold can cause mild symptoms such as headache, runny nose, fatigue, and nausea.
 Fibromyalgia, chronic fatigue, chemical sensitivity, toxic encephalopathy, sick building syndrome, skin rash, and blisters can also be the result of severe mold exposure.